Inspector Gadget (film): Box office

-The film had a gross of $134.4 million worldwide, against a budget of $90 million.
+The film had a gross of $134 million worldwide, against a budget of $90 million.
 It lost the studio approximately $30 million.
 In its opening weekend, the film grossed $21.9 million, finishing in second at the box office behind The Haunting ($33.4 million).
 In the United Kingdom, it grossed just over £7 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 36 out of 100, based on 22 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Lawrence Van Gelder of The New York Times stated that it "wastes a lot of good talent".
 In his review for the Chicago Sun-Times, Roger Ebert gave the film one-and-a-half stars out of four and mentioned that fans were angered when Dr. Claw reveals himself in the movie.
 Ian Freer of Empire magazine gave the film a two out of five stars.

-On the other hand, Susan Stark from Detroit News commented that the film was "quick, mischievous, and full of visual trickery," but lacked magic.
+Good notices included Susan Stark from The Detroit News, commenting that the film was "quick, mischievous, and full of visual trickery," but lacked magic.
 Bob Graham from the San Francisco Chronicle found the movie to be just as cartoonish and wondrous as Disney's Tarzan.

 At the 1999 Stinkers Bad Movie Awards, the film received five nominations: Worst Picture, Worst Director (Kellogg), Most Painfully Unfunny Comedy, Worst Resurrection of a TV Show, and Least "Special" Special Effects.

-Expanded franchise
+Franchise

 Sequel

 Inspector Gadget 2 is a 2003 made-for-video sequel to Inspector Gadget, with French Stewart taking over the title role.
 It follows Gadget getting a replacement named G2 (Elaine Hendrix) who is a woman-like version of Gadget.
 Meanwhile, Dr. Claw gets out of prison and plans to steal gold from the United States Treasury, so it is up to Gadget, Penny, Brain and G2 to stop Claw's plans.

 The sequel drew more from its source material than the original film and also experienced a slightly improved critical reception, earning a 40% rating on Rotten Tomatoes based on 5 reviews.
 The film was released on March 11, 2003.